Skip to main content

 The xPack Build Box

-The build scripts in this project use the xPack Build Box (XBB) tools, which require the usual native development tools (packed as a Docker image for GNU/Linux builds), complemented with several binary xPacks, installed with xpm as development dependencies.
+The build scripts in this project use the xPack Build Box (XBB) tools, which require the usual native development tools (packed as a Docker image for GNU/Linux builds), complemented with several binary packages, installed with xpm as development dependencies.

 For those interested in understanding how things work, a good starting point would be to read the XBB page.